OpenTechFund/secure-email/README.md

 Metadata protection, however, is **hard**.
 In order to protect metadata, the message routing protocol must hide the sender and recipient from all the intermediaries responsible for relaying the message.
 This is not possible with the traditional protocol for email transport, although it will probably be possible to piggyback additional (non-backward compatible) protocols on top of traditional email transport in order to achieve metadata protection.

 Alternately, some projects reject traditional email transport entirely.
-These decentralized peer-to-peer approaches to metadata protection generally fall into three camps: (1) directly relay the message from sender's device to recipients device; (2) relay messages through a network of friends; (3) broadcast messages to everyone.
+These decentralized peer-to-peer approaches to metadata protection generally fall into four camps: (1) directly relay the message from sender's device to recipients device; (2) relay messages through a network of friends; (3) broadcast messages to everyone; (4) relay messages through an anonymization network such as Tor.
 The first two approaches protect metadata, but at the expense of increasing vulnerability to traffic analysis that could reveal the same metadata.
 The third solution faces serious problems of scalability.
-(Pond uses a forth method, discussed below).
+Pond uses the forth method, discussed below.

 All schemes for metadata protection face the prospect of increasing Spam (since one of the primary methods used to prevent Spam is analysis of metadata).
 This is why some schemes with strong metadata protection make it impossible to send or receive messages to anyone you are not already in contact with.
-This works brilliantly for reducing Spam, but is unlikely to be a viable long term strategy for replacing for the role of email in society.
+This works brilliantly for reducing Spam, but is unlikely to be a viable long term strategy for entirely replacing the utility of email.

 <a name="forward-secrecy"></a>Forward Secrecy
 -----------------------------------------------------------